Google Maps Timeline Export to Mileage Log – Only at MileageWise

 That is why we strongly suggest that you turn on Location History in your Google account, which automatically tracks every one of your trips.

 If anything happens in the future, you’ll have your trips in Google Timeline.
-Then, it’ll only take a simple drag and drop to export Google Maps Timeline to Excel from your account and feed it to MileageWise.
+Then, it’ll only take a few simple steps to export Google Timeline from your account and feed it to MileageWise.

 The good news is that if you have trips in Google Timeline, you can turn them into a completely IRS-compliant mileage log using MileageWise – the only company in the world that offers this solution! 🙂

-2. Tap your profile picture or the first circle that says “Account“, then tap “Your Timeline
+Tap your profile picture or the first circle that says “Account“, then tap “Your Timeline“

 Why isn’t Google Timeline itself enough for tracking mileage for taxes?